Boots on the Ground: Accelerating Regenerative Agriculture Program Adoption with CIBO’s Software-Enabled Trusted Advisor Network

 Additional resistance is related to the evolving nature of regenerative ag programs and their various options for farmers.
 Many farmers are aware of regenerative practices themselves, but don’t understand what programs are available or how to navigate between them when adopting new practices.
 McKinsey reported that 34% of medium and large farms (those operating over 1,000 acres) cited that their understanding of sustainability programs, such as USDA’s EQIP and carbon programs, is a top barrier to regenerative adoption.
 Without advisors to navigate these tricky questions of adoption, financing, and agronomy, farmers continue to wait on regenerative practice adoption.

 When exploring enrollment in additional programs beyond EQIP, it can become even more challenging to navigate.
 For example, if a CPG company wants to deploy a commercial program to the same grower community enrolling in EQIP, farmers struggle to navigate the overlapping nature of these programs.
 Farmers look at programs and ask questions like – “Can I enroll in this commercial program if I’m already enrolled in EQIP?
 Are these incentives stackable?
 What other options do I have?”
 CIBO Impact was designed to answer these questions, providing guidance through various scenarios.
-Beyond Grower Network Partners, farmers can also connect their own agronomists and advisors to the CIBO Impact platform so that their other advisors can advocate for the best outcomes, armed by CIBO’s insights on each program.
+Beyond the Trusted Advisor Network, farmers can also connect their own agronomists and advisors to the CIBO Impact platform so that their other advisors can advocate for the best outcomes, armed by CIBO’s insights on each program.

 While privately funded sustainability programs are a key lever in reducing agricultural emissions, these private programs are still a relatively new option for many farms who may be more accustomed to USDA programs.
 McKinsey’s recent survey revealed that government programs have greater participation rates compared to industry programs; 57 percent of farm respondents claimed involvement in a government program, while only 4 percent participated in an industry-sponsored program.
-Despite relatively lower participation rates, CIBO’s Grower Network Partners have shared anecdotally that interest in industry programs amongst farmers is strong.
+Despite relatively lower participation rates, CIBO’s Trusted Advisor Network members have shared anecdotally that interest in industry programs amongst farmers is strong.
 The interest in programs is met with confusion; McKinsey reported that while there is interest in private incentive programs, farmers lack understanding of how to choose the best option(s) amongst them.
 To capitalize on the interest in private programs, program sponsors need to ensure that farmers have support as they navigate across the public and private multiple programs.
 When farmers are able to enroll in multiple programs, they can maximize the incentives available to them in order to adopt regenerative practices.

 CIBO Impact’s platform was designed to complement the agronomic advisor’s role by providing a solution that not only streamlines the application process, but also increases the likelihood of a farmer receiving incentive funding for regenerative practices.
-For example, using our platform, GNPs can use CIBO’ Impact’s recommendation engine to help farmers identify field-level resource concerns from grower-provided and spatial data, and match these to practices prioritized by the USDA.
+For example, using our platform, advisors can use CIBO’ Impact’s recommendation engine to help farmers identify field-level resource concerns from grower-provided and spatial data, and match these to practices prioritized by the USDA.
 CIBO’s algorithms can also alert growers to new practices that are the best fit for their fields and prioritized by their state to increase odds of application acceptance, as well as generate a field-level plan with selected practices for the grower to present to the NRCS.
-Together, the CIBO Impact solution is built to help farmers navigate the evolving space of public and private programs, with GNPs playing a critical role in providing trusted advice and advocacy through the enrollment and decision-making process.
+Together, the CIBO Impact solution is built to help farmers navigate the evolving space of public and private programs, with trusted advisors playing a critical role in providing trusted advice and advocacy through the enrollment and decision-making process.

 CIBO’s Scope 3 reporting utilizes an inventory accounting approach for annual row-crop production.
 CIBO’s carbon intensity, also known as emission factor (EF), approach is not credit based and enables the direct integration of program and supply shed level EFs into GHG inventories and life cycle assessments.
 We believe this GHG accounting framework is best aligned with the Draft GHGP LSRG and SBTi FLAG standards and can help enable landscape-level change.